TY-Yang3015/fleiadex/README.md

 The entry functions are contained in the `main.py` files.
 For training the VAE and using it for the latent diffuser, just run `main.py`.

-As a feature of `hydra` (see Hydra doc [here](https://hydra.cc/docs/intro/)), as you run the script, all training results, checkpoints and config settings will be saved in a separate (auto-created if not already) `output` folder.
+As a feature of `hydra` (see Hydra doc [here](https://hydra.cc/docs/intro/)), as you run the script, all training results, checkpoints and config settings will be saved in a separate (auto-created if not already) `outputs` folder.

 The functions for independent usage of the VAE and diffuser will be updated soon.